OfficeDev/Microsoft-Teams-Samples/samples/msteams-application-qbot/Deployment/README.md

 ## Contents

+### DeployQBotInteractive.ps1
+This interactive script is responsible for installing all the dependencies & gathering the necessary fields from the maintainer to run the `New-QBotDeployment` script.

 ### QBot.zip
 This is the output of the `dotnet publish` command from the web directory.
 This is the running code for Qbot.
-This file is deployed via the `ZipDeploy` arm step.
+This file is built at runtime and deployed.

-### DeployQBotInteractive.ps1
-This interactive script is responsible for installing all the dependencies & gathering the necessary fields from the maintainer to run the `New-QBotDeployment` script.

 ## Update App logic
-If you want to update the application logic (Rest APIs or ReactApp), you can make the changes locally and deploy them to the AppService instance.
+If you want to update the application logic (REST APIs or React App), you can make the changes locally and deploy them to the App Service instance.

 You can deploy directly from Visual Studio.
 Right click the web project and select Publish.
 [Learn more](https://docs.microsoft.com/en-us/troubleshoot/azure/general/web-apps-deployment-faqs)